 Founded in 2001 by a team of engineering students, ETHOS was created to take engineering curriculum beyond the classroom, even beyond this country.
 Students who participate in our program engage in service-learning experiences and technical projects across the globe.

-Starting with just one location, our program has expanded gradually and has sent students to a total of 19 different countries in 4 different continents.
+Starting with just one location, our program has expanded gradually and has sent students to a total of 20 different countries on 4 different continents.

 Over its lifetime, the ETHOS program can proudly claim alumni not only from all disciplines of engineering but also from all schools and colleges within the university.